RTEMS/rtems-docs/user/testing/tests.rst

 ------------

-All test output banners or strings are embedded in each test and the test outputs them to the BSP's console as it executes.
+All test output banners or strings are embedded in each test and the test outputs the banners to the BSP's console as it executes.
 The RTEMS Tester captures the BSP's console and uses this information to manage the state of the executing test.
 The banner strings are:

 .. _test-banner-begin:
 .. index:: test begin, TEST BEGIN